Blood camp will be set up in the design display centre, first floor of cafeteria.

 Hope to see you there!

 Smoking is death and death is smoking.
 Smoking is merely another reason for taking your life from you.
 It is injurious to health and can cause various diseases that include “lungs cancer”.
 Pakistan, like the other countries, is also a victim of smoking.
 Pakistan has got thousand acres of tobacco fields in which not only it is harvested but is also packed and used locally as well as internationally.
 This custom of smoking is now very common in teenagers and youngsters.
 A majority of youngsters begins smoking as a fashion but later gets inclined and become habitual to it where in a lot of cases; smoking leads to severe form of drugs like heroin and charas.
 Moreover, smoking is also a waste of money in which we spend thousands of rupees each month on “smoke”.
 It is now a prime concern for countries like Pakistan which already have a high number list of chain smokers and drug addicts.
+If you consider yourself to fall under one of the above-mentioned categories, help4addiction addiction helpline number can help you get over it.
 Continue reading “Anti tobacco Drive with Rotaract Awareness”

 According to E.M.
 Forster: